Call for Artists

 - Documentation of the artist’s background and experience including: a brief resumé, an artist’s statement, and images of 10-20 works.

-- All documents must be compiled into a single .pdf file and sent to the Artistic Director at [email protected].
+- All documents must be compiled into a single .pdf file and sent to [email protected].

 - Artists selected to work with MLAP will be required to supply additional information.
 Visiting Michigan Legacy Art Park to gain a feel for the space is highly recommended.